Maria Luisa Tucker: Work experience

 Tucker started her journalism career while still at Texas State University, writing for The University Star, and was published in the Pulitzer-prize winning Fort Wayne News Sentinel.
 Since then, she has written for the Phoenix New Times, The Press-Enterprise, and Austin Monthly Magazine.
 By 2002, Tucker was a staff writer for the Santa Fe Reporter and remained there until her move to New York City.

 While working towards her M.A., Tucker was an associate editor at the Columbia Journal of American Studies.
 Upon graduation in 2005, she was hired by AlterNet, where she stayed until late spring of 2006.
 Her contributions to the website included stories on immigration and social justice.

 The Village Voice

 Tucker's first freelance article for The Village Voice appeared in July 2006.
-She then joined the staff in 2007 and has since written about a white supremacist group visiting New York City, rezoning battles in the Lower East Side and Harlem, as well as providing in-depth coverage of the Brigitte Harris trial.
+She then joined the staff in 2007 and has since written about a white supremacist group visiting New York City, rezoning battles on the Lower East Side and in Harlem, as well as providing in-depth coverage of the Brigitte Harris trial.